The European Commission provides funding for projects relating to employment, social affairs and social inclusion through the following programmes.

 The EGF helps workers made redundant as a result of changing global trade patterns to find another job as quickly as possible.
 Individuals or companies affected by redundancy and wishing to apply for funding should contact their national authority.

 The Commission has proposed a simpler and more integrated European Social Fund (ESF+) and a revised European Globalisation Adjustment Fund (EGF).
 They are part of the Commission’s proposals for the 2021-2027 multi-annual financial framework (MFF) adopted on 2 May 2018.
+The proposals are currently being discussed by the European Parliament and the Council of the EU.

 EU Programme for Employment and Social Innovation (EaSI)